Harald Nugiseks: Biography

-The Estonian volunteers under Nazi control were fighting along the right bank of the Narva River against superior Soviet forces.
-Despite being outnumbered the Estonian SS attacked with great ferocity driving back the Russians on the front.
+Nugiseks took part in fighting along the right bank of the Narva River.
 Nugiseks received the Knight's Cross of the Iron Cross for leading the capture of the Vaasa-Siivertsi-Vepsküla bridgehead.
-As the I Battalion, Waffen-Grenadier Regiment der SS 46 lost almost all of its officers, Nugiseks stepped in as the leader of the attack.
+As the I Battalion, Waffen-Grenadier Regiment der SS 46, lost almost all of its officers, Nugiseks stepped in as the leader of the attack.
 He immediately changed tactics, loading a supply of hand grenade onto sledges so the stormtroopers would not have to crawl back for supplies over the minefields.
 With hand grenades being passed on along the line of trenches, a bridgehead was at last squeezed in from the north by "rolling" tactics, his platoon engaged in desperate hand-to-hand fighting using spades, hand grenades and bayonets.
 Nugiseks was mentioned in the Wehrmachtbericht and in the Nazi Signal magazine following his Knight's Cross award, which was personally given to him by the SA occupation head in Estonia, Karl-Siegmund Litzmann on 9 April 1944, while Nugiseks was recuperating in Türi hospital.
-Only the second Estonian to receive the honour, the whole ceremony was filmed for propaganda purposes.
-In the action the divisional commander Standartenfuhrer Franz Augsberger, an Austrian, was wounded and also received the Knights Cross.
+With Nugiseks being the second Estonian to receive the award, the whole ceremony was filmed for propaganda purposes.
+In the action the divisional commander Standartenfuhrer Franz Augsberger was wounded and also received the Knights Cross.
 Unterscharfuhrer Nugiseks was only 22 years old leading a Zugfuhrer (platoon leader) of Estonians defending the homeland against invasion for his unit I.46. and the first non-officer to be so awarded.

 Afterwards Nugiseks was demoted for fighting with some soldiers who were harassing Red Cross nurses.
 During the Soviet assault on Estonia in September 1944, Nugiseks' home was destroyed.
 Nugiseks was captured by Czech partisans in May 1945 and put in a prisoner-of-war camp.
 After three unsuccessful escape attempts, he served time after being handed over to the Soviets, who had sentenced him to ten years in the Gulag and five years deportation in Siberia.
-Nugiseks managed to return to Estonia in 1958: on release from Tyumenskaya oblast he worked as a labourer in Parnu area of Estonia until his retirement.
+Nugiseks managed to return to Estonia in 1958: on release from Tyumenskaya oblast he worked as a labourer in Pärnu area of Estonia until his retirement.